mmotevasseli/movieapp/README.md

-A Movie web application Frontend based on Mastering React course of Mosh Hamedani.
+A Movie web application Frontend using Reactjs based on Mastering React course of Mosh Hamedani.

 You can see backend of this web application in : https://github.com/mosh-hamedani/vidly-api-node